Oviemena/pulselite/README.md

 ## Command-Line Options

 Both binaries support:
-- `--config <path>`: Specify a custom config file
+- `--config <path>`: Specify a custom config file(both agent and aggregator)
 - `--help`: Show available commands and flags

 ## CI/CD

 GitHub Actions handles:
-- Building binaries for Linux (AMD64 and ARM64)
+- Build: Compiles binaries for Linux (AMD64 and ARM64) on every push to main or PR.
-- Creating releases with binary distributions
+- Release: Creates a zip of binaries for tagged releases (e.g., v0.1.0) at Releases.

 ## Releases